soarespaullo/blog/_posts/2025-04-18-aumentando-a-seguranca-do-servidor-ssh.md

 ```
 {: .nolineno }

-## Alterando a Porta padrão do SSH
+## Alterando a porta padrão do SSH

 A porta padrão do SSH é a 22 e por conta disso muitos ataques são direcionado a ela, para mitigar esse problema, iremos mudar para a porta 5050.